void-linux/void-docs/src/config/kernel.md

 #### dracut

-To blacklist modules from being included in a dracut initramfs you need to create a `.conf` file like `/etc/dracut.conf.d/radeon.conf`.
+To blacklist modules from being included in a dracut initramfs a `.conf` file needs to be created like `/etc/dracut.conf.d/radeon.conf` with the contents:

 ```
 omit_drivers+=" radeon "
 ```

-Now you need to regenerate the initramfs to make the changes take effect on the next reboot.
+Now initramfs needs to be regenerated to make the changes take effect on the next reboot.

 ```